 - Place the grated zucchini in a bowl, adding dill, scallions, feta, nutmeg, and one egg.
 Mix well.

-- In a separate bowl mix flour and baking soda together.
+- In a separate bowl mix flour and baking powder together.
 Add flour mixture to zucchini, incorporating all.
 This will be a fairly thick batter.

 - In a heavy bottom skillet, heat 1-2 T olive oil or butter over medium heat.
 When the oil is hot, spoon ping-pong sized balls of the batter.
 Brown each side until golden about 3 minutes each side, and place in a warm oven- either on a wire rack or on a parchment-lined sheet pan.